Last Updated on September 13, 2021 by Jim Ferri

 By Jim Ferri

 Should I get insurance when renting a car?
 It’s one of those things that confuses many travelers.
 You’re about to rent a car, and the rental agent asks you if you want to purchase insurance.
 And, like many people, you’re just not sure.

 It’s happens to most of us, and we’re not alone.
 A survey conducted by the National Association of Insurance Commissioners found that 20% of consumers always buy supplemental insurance.
 Another 20% occasionally do, and 62% don’t believe their personal auto insurance automatically covers rental cars.

 All this confusion is due to lack of knowledge about your auto insurance.
 Or you may just have the wrong information.

 Planning is always critical when renting a car for any type of road trip.
-If you don’t have some type of insurance when renting a car, you expose yourself to considerable financial risk.
-If you are in an accident without insurance coverage you can be liable for many thousands, or millions, of dollars
+If you don’t have some type of insurance, you expose yourself to considerable financial risk.
+If you are in an accident without insurance coverage you can be liable for many thousands, or millions, of dollars.

 Here’s an overview of what you need to know.